 The Compensation Committee is responsible for establishing and governing our compensation and benefit practices.
 The Compensation Committee establishes our general compensation policies, reviews and approves compensation of our executive officers and oversees all of our employee benefit plans.
-The Compensation Committee's charter is available on our website (www.LTCproperties.com) or a printed version is available by request.
-In 2008, the Compensation Committee met four times.
-All of the members of the Compensation Committee are independent within the meaning of the listing standards of the NYSE.
+The Compensation Committee's charter is available on our website (www.LTCproperties.com).
+In 2009, the Compensation Committee met three times.
+The Board has determined that each member of the Compensation Committee is independent within the meaning of the listing standards of the NYSE.